Invoking iperf3

 -N, --no-delay

-set TCP/SCTP no delay, disabling Nagle's Algorithm
+Set the TCP/SCTP no delay option, disabling Nagle's Algorithm.

 -4, --version4